How Often Should I Take My Puppy Outside To Use The Bathroom?

 Cleaning Up Accidents

 Inevitably, accidents will occur during the toilet training process.
 When accidents happen, it's crucial to clean them up properly to eliminate any lingering smells or stains.
-Use a pet-friendly cleaner specifically designed for urine or feces, as regular household cleaners may not effectively eliminate the scent.
+Use a -friendly cleaner specifically designed for urine or feces, as regular household cleaners may not effectively eliminate the scent.
 Thoroughly clean the affected area to prevent your puppy from being tempted to eliminate in the same spot again.

 Using Indoor Alternatives